Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-Consider the objective of calculating the ground state energy of a two local Hamiltonian $H$.
-The Hamiltonian is two local in the sense that it only acts on nearest neighbors in $G_T$.
-Moreover, suppose that each local term $H_i$ satisfies $\|H_i\|_\infty\leq1$.
-It suffices to estimate all $H_i$ indi-vidually to obtain an estimate of the global energy of the state by adding up the energy terms.
+Consider the objective of calculating the ground state energy of a two local Hamiltonian $H$, in the sense that it only acts on nearest neighbors in $G_T$, with each local term $H_i$ satisfying $\|H_i\|_\infty\leq1$.
+It suffices to estimate all $H_i$ individually to obtain an estimate of the global energy of the state by adding up the energy terms.
 Now suppose that we can implement each $2$-qubit gate with an error $\epsilon_U$ in operator norm and can prepare each initial qubit up to an error $\epsilon_P$.
 This implies that the total error of implementing the causal cone and measuring each $H_i$ is bounded by $\epsilon_U N_U(t,2)+\epsilon_P N_Q(t,2)$.
-Thus, by only implementing the circuit from iteration $t$ to $T$, it is possible to estimate the energy of each term with an error of
+Thus, by only implementing the circuit from iteration $t$ to $T$, it is possible to estimate the energy of each term with an error of \begin{linenomath}

-This shows that as long as there is a $t$ such that~\eqref{equ:bounderror} is smaller than $\epsilon_UN_U(T,2)+\epsilon_P N_Q(T,2)$, which corresponds to the worst case error of implementing the whole causal cone, this procedure will lead to a more efficient and less noisy way of estimating the energy.
-If $N_Q(t,2)<N_Q(T,2)$, fewer qubits are also needed when compared to generating the full state.

-The stability bound in~\eqref{equ:bounderror} readily generalizes to observables with arbitrary radius $r$ and can be further improved to:
+\end{linenomath} This generalizes to observables with arbitrary radius $r$ and can be improved to by exploiting the fact that : \begin{linenomath}

-In order to see this, recall that $\delta(k,r)$ measures how close the operator $O_k$ is to being proportional to the identity in the sense that there exists an operator $A_k$ with the same support as $O_k$ such that $O_k$ can be decomposed into $O_k=c\one+\delta(k,r)A_k$.
+\end{linenomath} To see this, recall that $\delta(k,r)$ measures how close the operator $O_k$ is to being proportional to the identity, as there exists an operator $A_k$ with the same support as $O_k$ such that $O_k$ can be decomposed into $O_k=c\one+\delta(k,r)A_k$.
 At the $k$'th iteration, any evolution in the Heisenberg picture only acts non-trivially on $A_k$ and changes the expectation value of the observable w.r.t.~to any state by at most $\delta(k,r)\|O_T\|$.
 Thus, if we actually implement a noisy version of the original evolution which is $\epsilon_U$ close to it, then we can only notice the effect of the noise in the part given by $\delta(k,r)A_k$.
 We conclude that each noisy unitary contributes with an error at most $\epsilon_U\delta(t,r)$, i.e. the effect of noise decreases in time if $\delta(t,r)$ decays.
-As there are $N_U(k,r)-N_U(k-1,r)$ new unitaries in the causal cone at the iteration, we obtain the bound. \bgroup \arraystretch{1.5}
+As there are $N_U(k,r)-N_U(k-1,r)$ new unitaries in the causal cone at the iteration, we obtain the bound.
+We note that the noise robustness we obtain is of the same order as the one obtained implementing the whole circuit, as in Refs.~\cite{kimswingle,kim2017noise}, and refer to the Supplementary Information for a detailed discussion.